MerlionRock/RealAndroidBot/README.md

 - added `catchpoke_every_x_spin` option.
 Catch a poke in between x pokestop spinning.
 (Polygon Only)
 - Snipe support for Polygon#.
 Works differently from Pokemod/HAL.
 (Snipe is still not availibe for public, more information will be release in our Discord Channel)
 - Auto catch shiny Pokemon detected by Polygon.
 (Polygon Only)
+- Added `last_item_quit` to item_management option.
+Set something here for the bot to know when to quit item page.
+Example set to `Incense` and RAB will auto quit when it see Incense in item page
+- Added `last_quest_quit` to quest option.
+RAB will auto quit when it sees the key word here.
+Example, if you set to `Mythical`, RAB will quit special research page when it sees the quest A Mythical Discovery.

 [Changelog History](https://github.com/MerlionRock/RealAndroidBot/blob/master/Changelog.md)